SoftwareAG/webmethods-helm-charts/microservicesruntime/examples/external-postgresql-db/README.md

-# Deployment with external PostgreQL Database
+# Deployment with external PostgresQL Database

-Following values (application.properties) can be used to deploy MSR with connection to external PostgreQL database.
+Following values (application.properties) can be used to deploy MSR with connection to external PostgresQL database.

 ## Prerequisites